20+ Proven Ways on How to Remind Patients of Appointments

 Forgetting even one of these details can create confusion and defeat the purpose of the reminder.

-A generic, robotic message is easy to ignore.
-Adding a personal touch, like using the recipient's first name, dramatically increases engagement.
 A simple "Hi [Client Name]," makes the message feel like it was sent specifically to them, not just blasted out to a list.
 This simple technique is fundamental to learning how to send a reminder text that people actually read.

 What do you want the recipient to do after reading the message?
 Don't leave them guessing.
 Your CTA should be direct and simple.
 Common CTAs include: